Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Funtional Specifications.md

    - the R² > the minimum required R²
    - the density ratio > the min required density ratio

-6. For the 'selected' squares in the recording calculate:
+6. Calculate for the 'selected' squares in the recording:
    - the Tau and R²
    - the density
-7. For all squareds calculated simople ([Square calculations](https://github.com/jjabakker/JavaPaintProjects/blob/main/paint-generate-squares/src/main/java/generatesquares/calc/CalculateAttributes.java))
+7. Calculate for all squares  ([Square calculations](https://github.com/jjabakker/JavaPaintProjects/blob/main/paint-generate-squares/src/main/java/generatesquares/calc/CalculateAttributes.java))
    - the Tau and R² (provided there are sufficient tracks,)
    - the density
    - the density ratio
-8. For each square some statistical information on the tracks is gathered
+8. Calculate for all squares some statistical information on the tracks
+   - displacement
+   - speed
+   - duration

 The results are stored in Experiment-level 'Squares' files

-Following the TrackMate processing, for each Recording a statistical procedure determines the background density, tye number of tracks per square  BackgroundEstimationResult estimateBackgroundDensit

-- Number of Tracks in Background
-- Number of Squares in Background
-- Average Tracks in Background
+#### Calculation of Tau

+Tau is a measure used to characterise the distribution of track durations.
+To calculate Tau, a frequency distribution is created from the track durations.
+These durations are then ordered and fitted with a one-phase exponential decay curve to obtain the Tau value.

+The Tau calculation is only performed if a minimum number of tracks is present (because with insuffcient tracks the calculation is unlikely to be meaningful).
+The quality of curve fitting is expressed in an R² parameter.
+An R² value of 1 indicates a perfect fit, while values lower than 0.5 indicate a low-quality fit.
+The user-specified ‘Min allowable R-squared’ parameter sets a limit to the acceptable quality of fit.

+To calculate one Tau for the entire recording, all tracks within squares that meet the specified selection criteria are considered.
+These criteria include the minimum required density ratio, maximum allowable variability, minimum and maximum track durations, and neighbour state.

+Visual feedback on the fitting process is provided when the "Plot Curve Fitting" flag  (in the "Generate Squares" section) is set to true.
+In the 'Tau Fitting Plots' directory under the Experiment directories,  plots are gathered in 'Failed' and 'Success' sub directories.